LucasJJulien/PerfectDesign/README.md

 ## Usage
 The naming convention in PerfectDesign mimics the very CSS syntax it's referencing - ```{property}-{value}{unit}```, with the first letter of each section extracted. ```row-gap: 10px``` is ```rg-10px```, and ```flex-wrap: wrap``` is ```fw-w```.
 There are exceptions to this convention, namely when there are duplicates of the first letter extracted.

+PerfectDesign utilizes base 5, base 25, base 50, and base 100 for numerically based CSS.
+Take for example width in pixels - it increments on an interval of 5 up to 100, base 25 up to 500, and base 100 up to 1000.

 ### Exceptions

 | Property | Execution |